Help and Frequently Asked Questions

-If you have registered/titled your vehicle in Canada, you will be required to complete the AES filing process, as your vehicle has been deemed to have entered the US market.
+If you have registered/titled your vehicle in the United States, you will be required to complete the AES filing process, as your vehicle has been deemed to have entered the US market.
 For state of purchase, you will enter in the state in which your vehicle was registered/titled.

 My friend or relative in the United States is giving me their car as a gift, but I live in Canada, what should I do?

 If your friend or relative is giving you their car as a gift, they will be the seller/exporter, and you will be the purchaser/importer.
 Instead of providing a bill of sale, you will provide a “Letter of Gift”.
 This is a simple letter, that has the name and contact information of the person giving the gift, the name and contact information of the person receiving the gift, along with the vehicle’s VIN (Vehicle Identification Number).

 The letter should be signed and dated, and that will be sufficient proof.

 As for the declared value, you can use online classified ads or the tool on Kelly Blue Book (http://www.kbb.com/whats-my-car-worth/) to get an idea of what the current market value is.